 Gin’s sweeter little sister, sloe, is the perfect tipple to cosy up with on long autumn nights.
 Here’s how to make it for yourself.

 Also known as wild plums, damson plums or blackthorn berries, sloes are now in season, ready for picking and itching to be made into velvety, rich berry-hued gin.
-It’s the perfect outdoor activity to do with friends and it’s also a great drink to serve up in a socially distanced garden set up – just bring blankets, warm knits and ideally an outdoor heater.
+It’s the perfect outdoor activity to do with friends and it’s also a great drink to serve up in a chilly weather garden set up – just bring blankets, warm knits and ideally an outdoor heater.
 Want something to nibble on while you drink?
 These chocolate brownies from the Head Chef at The Athenaeum are easy to make and give delicious results every time.

 Here’s everything you need to know about the sour little berries that were made to be married with our liquor of choice.

 Before you go out asking the locals where the nearest sloe tree or bush is, it’s good to know that sloes come from the blackthorn tree, a thorny hedgerow plant.
 They look a little like juniper berries – a deep purple/blue colour with light pale coating on top which can be wiped away with your hands – and you’ll spot the difference between blackthorn bushes and junipers with a few key signs; blackthorn leaves are more oval in shape, lighter green and the bushes themselves are much larger.

 Londoners will be delighted to know they don’t have to travel out of the city to pick their own.
 Sloes have been found growing in Hampstead Heath, Mile End, Wormwood Scrubs Park, Dulwich Wood, Wandsworth Common and Horsenden Hill.